Audi Q5: North America

 In 2020, Audi introduced the Q5 TFSI e plug-in hybrid variant.
 It featured a 14.1 kWh lithium-ion battery, giving an EPA estimated 20 mi of range.
 A heat pump was implemented into the climate control system, providing for greater heating efficiency.
 The plug-in variant also received the Turbo Blue and Daytona Gray colors, available only on the plug-in variant and SQ5 models.
 It produced 362 hp and 369 lbft of torque and had a 0–60 mph time of 5.0 seconds, nearly a second faster than the standard Q5.
 For the 2022 model year, the battery size was increased to 17.9 kWh, increasing the EPA range to 23 mi.

 2021 facelift

 The 2021 Model Year includes the Generation 3 infotainment technologies.
 This includes a digital marketplace in the myAudi app to add Audi Connect plans and SiriusXM with 360L.
 Exterior facelift revisions include updates to the grille, bumper side air intakes, side sill, and rear trim.
 In addition, District Green and Ultra Blue were new paint colors available on the PHEV and SQ5 variants.

-The 2021 Q5 was announced at the end of June 2020 and with expected first deliveries at the end of 2020.
+The 2021 Q5 was announced at the end of June 2020 and entered production in July with expected first deliveries at the end of 2020.
 In January 2021, Audi expanded the Q5 lineup by introducing a Sportback variant of the Q5 and SQ5.

 The Q5 was launched in India on 23 November 2021 offering two variants - Premium Plus and Technology.